AaalgerLee/computationalphysics_N2013301020076/ex7_ch2.19/README.md

 - type the formulas with [codecogs](http://latex.codecogs.com/) in the procedure: right-click the formula, select the image attributes, copy the url in "Source" column, publish as a figure.
 - 3d figure is based on [mplot3d tutorial](http://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html#scatter-plots)
 - [Vpython tutorial](http://vpython.org/)

-  [^footer1]: The calculation of the Magnus force is based on [The project of Feng Chen](https://www.zybuluo.com/355073677/note/339666)
+- Part 3.2:the calculation of the Magnus force is based on [The project of Feng Chen](https://www.zybuluo.com/355073677/note/339666)